JustOpenSource/fatalshootings/README.md

 The html file is a [mustache template](https://github.com/janl/mustache.js).

 ####Model
-The js file is the model and returns a json object in the format that the html template expects.
+The js file `module.exports` a function called `getModel` that returns a json object in the format that the html template expects.

 #####getModel()